*The Library will be CLOSED on Monday, May 28th for Memorial Day*

 Mondays and Fridays at 10am

-Stories and crafts are geared toward 2-6 year-olds, but we encourage all ages to participate.
-Each session is about 45 to 60 minutes long and includes songs, rhymes, fingerplays, flannelboards, several books, and a craft!
-Please stop by the library, email us (email@example.com) or call to sign up (884-5524).
+Stories and crafts are geared toward 18 months-5 year-olds, but we encourage all ages to participate.
+Each session is 45 to 60 minutes long and includes songs, rhymes, fingerplays, flannelboards, several books, and a craft. ***New*** The library received a grant from the Paul V. Sherlock Center to make storytime more accessible to children with special needs.
+Monday storytime is our Sensory Storytime, with more sensory activities and supports like visual schedules and lap pads available.
+This is an inclusive program for ages 18 months-5 years.
+Please email us (firstname.lastname@example.org) or call to sign up (884-5524).
 Drop-ins are also welcome at any session.

 Wednesdays from 3pm-7pm